How to Sew Bias Tape. The best 3 methods out there.

 Except…

-This time you have to make sure that the edge of the tape is not only covering the seam you just made, but passing it by ⅛”.
+This time, you have to make sure that the edge of the tape covers the seam you just made and passes it by ⅛”.

 Pin everything.